 FirstCheck Africa is an early-stage venture capital firm founded in 2021 and headquartered in Lagos, Nigeria.
 The firm focuses on investing in female-led startups across Africa, aiming to bridge the gender funding gap in venture capital.
 By supporting high-growth entrepreneurs, particularly women in technology, FirstCheck Africa is committed to enhancing diversity and innovation within the startup ecosystem.

 FirstCheck Africa invests in diverse teams and exceptional founders across various sectors, including fintech, commerce, healthcare, personal care, and education.
-The firm is sector-agnostic, welcoming applications from startups at the pre-seed and seed stages.
-This approach allows FirstCheck Africa to tap into a wide range of innovative solutions and business models.
+The firm is sector-agnostic and welcomes applications from startups at the pre-seed and seed stages.
+The investment strategy emphasizes supporting female-led ventures, particularly in technology sectors such as fintech, AI, blockchain, and health tech.

 FirstCheck Africa's portfolio includes five notable companies:

 Eloho Omame: Co-Founder & General Partner.
-Eloho has extensive experience in venture capital and entrepreneurship, having previously worked with various startups and investment firms.
+Eloho has a background in venture capital and entrepreneurship, with experience in supporting startups across Africa.

 Odunayo Eweniyi: Co-Founder & General Partner.
-Odunayo is known for her expertise in technology and finance, with a background in founding and scaling startups in Nigeria.
+Odunayo is known for her expertise in technology and her commitment to empowering female entrepreneurs in the startup ecosystem.

-As of October 2023, FirstCheck Africa has been actively promoting its mission to empower female entrepreneurs through venture capital.
-The firm has highlighted its notable portfolio companies, which include innovative startups across various sectors.
+In recent months, FirstCheck Africa has actively promoted its mission to support female entrepreneurs through various initiatives.
+The firm has highlighted its portfolio companies and their innovative solutions across different sectors.

 What are FirstCheck Africa's investment criteria?